grafana/metrictank/GOVERNANCE.md

 For public discussions, anyone interested is encouraged to participate.
 Formal power to object or vote is limited to team members.

+*Special Note:* New team members are not allowed to vote on any open or outstanding matters.
+This is to avoid any complications in the voting process.

 ### Consensus

 The default decision making mechanism for the Metrictank project is lazy consensus, which is itself a form of voting.
 This means that any decision on technical issues is considered supported by the team as long as nobody objects.